warbe-maker/VBA-Message/designandimplementation.md

 ## Design and implementation of the Message/UserForm
+### General
+- The implementation of the message form is strictly design driven.
+I.e. the number of available **Message Sections**, the number of **Reply Rows**, and the number of **Reply (Command) Buttons** is only a matter of the design and does not require any code change.
+- The implementation does not make use of any of the control's object name but relies on the hierarchical order of the frames (see below).
 ### Message/UserForm design
 The message form is organized in a hierarchy of frames as follows.